ESP8266 NodeMCU

 Time to setup a developer environment, instead of just ”lua-scripting”.

-Download and install Visual Studio Code (light weight and open source).
+Download and install Visual Studio Code (lightweight and open source).

 platformio run -e nodemcuv2 –target upload, more can be read in the .ini